PgBiel/elembic/src/types/types.typ

     overrides.default = ()
   }

-  if ("check" in overrides or "output" in overrides) and "fold" not in overrides {
-    // Folding might not be valid anymore:
-    // 1.
-By overriding the check, it's possible a fold that, say, adds two numbers, would no longer be valid
-    // if, for example, the new check ensures each number is smaller than 59 (you might add up to that).
-    //    In addition, the fold might now receive parameters that would fail the new check while being cast.
-    // 2.
-By overriding the output:
-    //    a. and removing old output, it's possible the fold produces invalid output.
-    //    b. and adding new output, it's possible the fold receives parameters of an unexpected type. overrides.fold = none
-  }

   let new-default = overrides.at("default", default: typeinfo.default)
   let new-output = overrides.at("output", default: typeinfo.output)
   let new-input = overrides.at("input", default: typeinfo.input)